 Our new range has 30 undercover bays with the practice fairway featuring target greens with bunkers.
 When you’ve finished your practice move up to the cafe for a cold drink or light refreshment.
-Open Monday 11.00am – 5.00pm, Tuesday, Wednesday, Thursday, Friday & Saturday 7.00am – 5.00pm and Sunday 9.00am – 5.00pm.
+Open Monday 11.00am – 10.00pm, Tuesday, Wednesday, Thursday, Friday, Saturday and Sunday 8.00am – 10.00pm.
+Last balls sold at 9.15pm.

 All 30 bays are fitted out with the latest in Top Tracer technology.
 Track the flight of your ball, play closest to the pin, virtual golf or challenge a friend to an online competition.
 When you have finished download your data and compare to previous sessions.

-The Australian Golf Centre is equipped with state of the art technology such as Trackman and Zen Green Stage to provide detailed feedback to accelerate your improvement.
+The Australian Golf Centre is equipped with state of the art technology such as Trackman and high speed video to provide detailed feedback to accelerate your improvement.

 - Golf schools

 The PGA has partnered with the best equipment manufacturers in the industry to provide an unparalleled club fitting service.

 Featuring the industry benchmark Trackman radar system to assist with the club fitting process we can provide evidence based recommendations for your golf equipment.

 The PGA features over 150 individual shafts and 150 individual heads so there is a large amount of club fitting options available to us.

 At present we have fitting options available for Titleist, Callaway and Taylormade.

 We will test for loft, lie, shaft properties such as length, flex, kick point, weight, head design and grip type.
 All the time working to optimize your ball flight for distance and accuracy.